ruettenauer/feisr/cran-comments.md

 ## Resubmission 2
 This is a resubmission.
-Thannk you for making me aware about the quotation conventions.
+Thank you for making me aware about the quotation conventions.
 I have:

-* changed the quotation marks in description field following your suggestions
+* changed the quotation marks in the description field following your suggestions

 Best, Tobias